 We are committed to providing housing solutions that are affordable.
 To build a spirit of partnership and sustainability, our repair program features modest repayment requirements.

 Repairs are repaid according to their value with a 0% interest loan through GJHFH.
 Homeowners are required to pay the total or a percentage of the projected total cost for the project, depending on income.
-(Total cost of project not to exceed $5,000.)
-A $50 down payment is required prior to the beginning of the repair.

 All repayment funds are recycled and used to assist future homeowners in need of repairs.